lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-08-Fun_Semantics.md

 There is a myth that you need dependent types to do semantics.
 This is ridiculous; the heyday of denotational semantics was the 1970s, before most people had even heard of dependent types.
-Tobias Nipkow and Gerwin KleinHave written an entire book, [*Concrete Semantics*](http://www.concrete-semantics.org), on how to do semantics in Isabelle/HOL.
+Tobias Nipkow and Gerwin Klein have written an entire book, [*Concrete Semantics*](http://www.concrete-semantics.org), on how to do semantics in Isabelle/HOL.
 It has many advanced examples.
 You can either [buy a copy](https://link.springer.com/book/10.1007/978-3-319-10542-0)